onehashai/onehash-connect/api_docs/deploying-bots.md

      If omitted, `hostname` defaults to `127.0.0.1` and `port` to `5002`.

-### Running Zulip Botserver with supervisord
+### Running OneHash Connect Botserver with supervisord

 [supervisord](http://supervisord.org/) is a popular tool for running services in production.
-It helps ensure the service starts on boot, manages log files, restarts the service if it crashes, etc.  This section documents how to run the Zulip Botserver using *supervisord*.
+It helps ensure the service starts on boot, manages log files, restarts the service if it crashes, etc.  This section documents how to run the Connect Botserver using *supervisord*.

-Running the Zulip Botserver with *supervisord* works almost like running it manually.
+Running the Connect Botserver with *supervisord* works almost like running it manually.

 1. Install *supervisord* via your package manager; e.g. on Debian/Ubuntu: